MileHacker Logo

 • Valid Passport: Valid for entire UK stay.
 Six months beyond departure often suggested.

-• Proof of Onward/Return Travel: Evidence like flight tickets for leaving.
+• Proof of Onward/Return Travel: Evidence like plane tickets for departure.

 • Proof of Sufficient Funds: Show enough money for expenses.
 Bank statements or sponsor letter.